piotrmigdalek/BICC/README.md

 NNAR | NNAR(2,1,3)[12] model which is ANN iniciated with autoregression inputs; network has 3-3-1 structure with 3 neurons in the hidden layer.
 Prophet | Monthly state space model with multiplicative seasonality estimated using bayesian method for changepoint detection and trend estimation.

-Forecast from different models were aggragated by simple arithmetic average, which often grants the best results when it comes to forecast accuracy.
-That was the case in my work, which scored lowest root of theil's criterion (best accuracy); on top of that it was highly scored from the methodological standpoint, which added up to final best result in the competition.
+Forecasts from different models were aggragated by simple arithmetic average, which often grants the best results (as a aggregator) when it comes to forecast accuracy.
+This simple trick provides a little bit of bias to composition of models prone to overfitting, which often results in better forecast accuracy.
+That was the case in my work, which scored lowest root of theil's criterion (best accuracy); on top of that it was highly viewed from the methodological standpoint, which added up to final best result in the competition.

 File *BICC.pdf* is original competition submission (in Polish), *BICC.R* includes source code and *Data_BICC.csv* features competition data.